Schema Upgrades

 Rolling Schema Upgrade

 When you want to maintain high-availability during schema upgrades and can avoid conflicts between new and old schema definitions, use the Rolling Schema Upgrade method.
-You would do this with the SET statement like so:
+You can do this with a global SET statement, as follows:

 SET GLOBAL wsrep_OSU_method='RSU';